artadhitive/bp-profile-widgets/readme.txt

 == Upgrade Notice ==

+= 0.4 =
+Added an RSS feed widget and bug fixes

 = 0.3.1 =
-* BUG FIX: Updated the album ID search parameters for the version 2 player.
+BUG FIX: Updated the album ID search parameters for the version 2 player.

 = 0.3 =
-* BUG FIX: All data for profile fields are now removed when widgets are unchecked.
+BUG FIX: All data for profile fields are now removed when widgets are unchecked.

 = 0.2 =
-* Widgets now only appear on profile pages.
+Widgets now only appear on profile pages.

 = 0.11 =
-* Added config.php to get rid of include error.
+Added config.php to get rid of include error.

 = 0.1 =
-* Plugin released.
+Plugin released.